ioccc-src/winner/next/guidelines.md

 that implementations without such optional c11 features will see an entry that is both functional and interesting.

-We like entries that have workarounds that allow someone with an older c99 (ISO/IEC 9899:1999) compiler to be able to compile and enjoy your entry.
+We **LIKE** entries that have workarounds that allow someone with nean older c99 (ISO/IEC 9899:1999) compiler to be able to compile and enjoy your entry.

-We really like "lint free" code.
+We really **LIKE** "lint free" code.
 However lint is a toll of the past.
 So try to ensure that your entry compiles warning free.
 If possible, to compile compile your code using: